'90 day Fiance': Laura Jallali, evasive, quiet may not be in Ecuador anymore

 Laura Jallalin shared about her 'second mom dying' - got lash back

-We reported on October 7 that Laura remained in Ecuador.
+As reported on October 7, Laura remained in Ecuador.
 Plus, we looked at the timeline of her fall from grace with "90 Day Fiance" followers.
 We noted that she started losing followers after she embarrassed Aladin about his poor "jiggy jig" performance on national television.
-Many other allegations came ln, including one about her being abused by Aladin, who only wanted her for a visa and money.
+Many other allegations came in, including one about her being abused by Aladin, who only wanted her for a visa and money.

 Initially, when she got to Ecuador, she came over quite aggressive doing lives with Evelin and slammed fans who on hated on her.
 But, in time, she became quieter.
 She made comments unavailable on posts she made.
 Except for one recent one that got taken down about her 'second mother' who died.
 It turned out she wasn't close to the person who died and relatives said she had no "motherly" relationship with their newly deceased loved one.